 Proverbs 25:28, “Like a city whose walls are broken through is a person who lacks self-control.”

-- Repent for any times you lacked self-control.
+- Repent for the times you have lacked self-control.

-- Ask God to develop the fruit of self-control in you.
+- Ask God to develop in you the fruit of self-control by His Spirit.

-- If you ever notice your emotional walls coming down; deny yourself, take up your cross and follow Jesus!
+- If you ever notice your emotional walls are coming down, repent and ask God to build them back up!